rust-lang/blog.rust-lang.org/content/inside-rust/renaming-the-default-branch-of-rust-lang-rust.md

 After the rename, contributors will need to run a few git commands in their local checkout of the repository to update.
 Note that the specific commands that should be executed might differ based on the way you use git and how your local checkout is configured.
 We provide a guide below that we think should work for most use-cases, but your mileage may vary.

-Please try to follow the guide step-by-step, and if you run into any problems, feel free to ask in the [t-infra Zulip channel][infra-zulip].
+Please try to follow the guide step-by-step, and if you run into any problems, feel free to ask in this [Zulip channel][infra-help-zulip].

 ## Renaming your fork's default branch